The next deadline for grant applications is January 23, 2023.

 SCHEDULE toward publication, explaining your timetable for publication.
 Indicate when the document will be ready to submit to the publisher and will the final manuscript will be submitted to the Board.
 All copy editing and arrangements for peer review are the responsibility of the grantee.
 You must provide the name, address, telephone/fax numbers, and e-mail address of your intended publisher.

 DATA MANAGEMENT PLAN which describes how you plan to disseminate digital products of your research, and how you intend to document, archive, and make available these digital resources for the future.
 Proposals must address the plans for long-term storage and the institutional support of the storage, the copyright that will be applied to the data, and details of the standards which will be applied to the organization of the information.
-Read more about the data management plan.
+Read more about the Data Management Plan.
 Please contact us if you have any questions or if you need help gaining access to a suitable repository, as this is a critical element of your application.

 IMAGES (such as maps, charts, or photos) or TABLE OF CONTENTS (both optional) – Applicants may attach up to 3 images (for example maps, graphs and/or charts) with captions.
-If these image are not included in one PDF with the rest of your application, make sure to label them with your name in the title and include attributions/descriptive text.
+If these image are not included in one .pdf with the rest of your application, make sure to label them with your last name in the title and include attributions/descriptive text.
 These will be considered an addendum to the 12-page limit.

 A detailed budget (in US dollars), itemizing costs for the duration of the project (1-3 years).
 You may include purchases, rentals of equipment, office space, your salary, salary of support staff, and computer equipment.
 However, funds for publication subventions or overhead fees assessed by instituions are not eligible.
 Applicants are responsible for purchasing equipment and for paying their own staff.
 All budget items must be deemed essential to the project.
 The maximum amount that may be awarded to any grantee is US $30,000 annually.
-If your budget is not included in the PDF with the rest of your application, we will accept Excel or Word format.
 Click here to see a sample of a detailed budget.

 The Program's geographical range includes Magna Graecia and related cultures in the Mediterranean, Cyprus, the Iranian plateau, the Levant (Syria, Jordan, Lebanon, Israel), Mesopotamia, Egypt, Nubia, Sudan, and the Anatolian peninsula.
 Preference is given to projects from the Neolithic to the Medieval.
 The Program accepts applications only for field work terminated for at least five years.
 Current and/or recent excavations are excluded.
 The Program does not support dissertation research.